Greenfield API examples with PHP

 For PHP we have a client library available which can be found here (opens new window) and is also available for installation via Composer composer require btcpayserver/btcpayserver-greenfield-php

-In this guide, we will give some examples how to use the Greenfield API with our PHP library.
+In this guide, we will give some examples how to use the Greenfield API with our PHP library for eCommerce and BTCPay management.
 Additional examples can be found here (opens new window).

 require __DIR__ . './vendor/autoload.php';